eduardogomezdelapena/OCC_Retreat_Modelling/README.md

 5. Repeated realizations are propagated through time to produce cumulative shoreline change for future horizons such as 2030, 2040 and 2050.
 6. The final output is the median projected shoreline change with uncertainty bounds capturing the spread in the modelled outcomes.

-In practical terms, the method separates the forced sea-level component from the observed shoreline trend component, then combines them into a probabilistic estimate of future shoreline change at each transect or site.
+In practical terms, the method separates the forced sea-level component from the observed shoreline trend component, then combines them into a probabilistic estimate of future shoreline change at each transect.
 This allows the resulting coastal projections to reflect both the potential response to sea-level rise and the continuation of the local historical evolution of the shoreline.

 ## 3.1 Uncertainty representation